mascanioalino/MAST/README.md

 We've made some updated to the A5 server starter code that we hope you can incorporate into your backend as well.

-> **Please reference the [full diff here](https://gist.github.com/dengzac/a9f592950e947b604798443b5ce71be1) for a complete list of changes.**

-A summary of the changes is provided below:
-- `api/index.ts`:
-  - Add mongo store to track sessions
-  - Remove old frontend from express server (**remember to copy over lines importing your `router.ts` files**)
-- `freet/middleware.ts` and `user/middleware.ts`:
-  - change all contents of `error:` to strings to be easily printed out by the frontend
-  - in `isUsernameNotAlreadyInUse()` of `user/middleware.ts`: bug fix related to changing password
-- `freet/collection.ts`:
-  - update finding freets from an author to return in descending order for consistency with finding all freets
-- `freet/router.ts`
-  - updated incorrect documentation for `GET /api/freets`
-  - changed `PUT` to `PATCH /api/freets/:freetid`, to better follow REST API conventions
-- `user/router.ts`
-  - add `GET /api/users/session` so the frontend can fetch info about the logged-in user
-  - changed `PUT` to `PATCH /api/users`, to better follow REST API conventions
-- `user/collection.ts`
-  - add typings to a `updateOne()` parameter to make TypeScript happy

-Once you're done, test once more that you can run the project locally.
-Now you're ready to start developing your frontend interface for Fritter!

 ## Running locally

 Running locally requires a few extra npm scripts from `package.json` in comparison to A5.